nlokeshbabu1/my-python-sample/README.md

-In this repositry file we are going to create CI/CD are python flask application using following service
+In this repositry file we are going to create CI/CD are python flask application and hosting on eks or aks using following service

 1. Git action
 2. ArgoCD